A Book Ignites a Decade-Long Feud: CZ and Star Clash Again

 By Xiao Bing, TechFlow

-Lead: A $1 billion bet, an old contract-forgery case, and allegations of whistleblowing… The public feud between Binance’s and OKX’s founders has ripped open a long-buried wound in the crypto industry.
+Lead: A $1 billion bet, an old contract-forgery case, whistleblower allegations… The public feud between Binance’s and OKX’s founders has reopened a deep, long-hidden wound in the crypto industry.

-On April 8, 2026, Changpeng Zhao (CZ)’s memoir Freedom of Money was released globally.
-This 457-page autobiography traces his journey from childhood in a rural village in Jiangsu Province to four months in a U.S. federal prison.
+On April 8, 2026, Changpeng Zhao (CZ)’s autobiography, Freedom of Money, was released globally.
+This 457-page memoir traces his journey from childhood in a rural village in Jiangsu Province to four months in a U.S. federal prison.
 All proceeds from book sales were donated to charity, and it quickly topped Amazon’s cryptocurrency bestseller list.

-Yet the book’s real explosive impact lies not in its inspirational narrative—but in whose names it names.
+Yet the book’s real explosive impact lies not in its inspirational narrative—but in whose name it names.

-The most controversial passage recounts a dinner in 2025, where Huobi founder Li Lin allegedly told CZ he had seen a screenshot showing OKX founder Star Xu personally reporting CZ to Chinese police—an act Li Lin claimed led directly to his detention at the end of 2020.
+The most controversial passage recounts an incident at a dinner in 2025: Huobi founder Li Lin told CZ he had seen a screenshot showing OKX founder Star Xu personally reporting CZ to Chinese police—and that this report directly led to Li Lin’s detention at the end of 2020.

-Once this bomb dropped, Star fired back with a series of lengthy posts on X, calling CZ a “habitual liar” and resurrecting a decade-old dispute.
+Once dropped, this bomb triggered an immediate response: Star posted multiple lengthy rebuttals on X, calling CZ a “habitual liar” and resurrecting a decade-old dispute.

 Thus began a multi-day public war of words.